QChASM/AaronTools-docs/README.md

 * sphinx-copybutton

 To update docs:
--Modify/add files in the source directory
+* Modify/add files in the source directory
--Modify docstrings in your local copy of AaronTools -rebuild HTML with
+* Modify docstrings in your local copy of AaronTools
+* rebuild HTML by running the following in the main AaronTools-docs directory
 ```sh
 make html
 ```